Azure/azurehpc-health-checks/README.md

 - sudo access
 - Supported SKU

-Note: Other distributions may work but are not supported.

 ## Setup ##

 Az NHC (Azure Health Checks) uses a docker container to run the health checks.
 This makes setup rather easy: